mxinden/homepage/content/misc/_index.md

 - Gregg, B. (2013). **Systems performance: enterprise and the cloud**.
 Pearson Education.

+- Cox-Buday, Katherine. **Concurrency in Go: Tools and Techniques for Developers.** " O'Reilly Media, Inc.", 2017.

+- Lipovaca, M. (2011). **Learn you a haskell for great good!**: a beginner's guide. no starch press.

 - Grigorik, I. (2013). **High Performance Browser Networking**: What every web developer should know about networking and web performance. " O'Reilly Media, Inc.".

-- Lipovaca, M. (2011). **Learn you a haskell for great good!**: a beginner's guide. no starch press.

 - Love, R. (2005). **Linux Kernel Development** (Novell Press).
 Novell Press.